Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | October 9, 2021

 - Western Kentucky's games this year have hit the over on all three set point totals.

-- Western Kentucky is 2-1 against the spread and 1-3 overall this season when the team notches more than 17.6 points.
+- When Western Kentucky puts up more than 17.6 points, it is 2-1 against the spread and 1-3 overall.

-- Western Kentucky is 2-1 against the spread and 1-3 overall when the team churns out more than 297.2 yards.
+- Western Kentucky is 2-1 against the spread and 1-3 overall when the team piles up more than 297.2 yards.

-- The Hilltoppers have three giveaways this season, while the Roadrunners have 10 takeaways .
+- The Hilltoppers have turned the ball over three times this season, seven fewer than the Roadrunners have forced (10).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.